What is open and closed in Ottawa on Canada Day - ExBulletin

 Vehicle exclusion zone

-will havetraditional Canadian Day street closuresFriday, July 1 and early Saturday, though there are more closures near LeBreton Flats due to a change in the location of the show.
+will havetraditional Canadian Day street closuresFriday, July 1 and early Saturday, with more closures near LeBreton Flats due to a change in the location of the show.

-But the Ottawa police are decidinganother “vehicle exclusion zone” similar to what was organized in late April for the Rolling Thunder motorcycle rally with no parking at all on the street and no protest vehicles allowed from 8 a.m.
-Wednesday through June 29 until at least 6 a.m.
-Monday, July 4.
+But the Ottawa police are decidinganother “vehicle exclusion zone” similar to the end of April for a motorcycle event with no parking at all on the street and no protest vehicles allowed from 8 a.m.
+Wednesday to at least 6 a.m.
+Monday.

 Grocery stores and malls